T-TonyLiang/today-i-learned/README.md

-# Today I learned
+# Today I Learned
-Notes from courses and resources
+Notes from courses, books and online resources